cultuurnet/stoplight-docs-authentication/docs/user-access-token.md

 > ##### SDK
 > If you want, you can use the [Regular Web Application SDK Libraries](https://auth0.com/docs/libraries#webapp) provided by Auth0 to implement this flow.

-### Authorization Code Flow with PKCE
+### SPA & native applications

-**Native (mobile & desktop)** and **frontend applications without a backend (single-page applications)** on the other hand do not have a way to securely store their client secret.
-Native binaries can be decompiled to reveal the secret, and Javascript applications running in the browser are running in an inherently unsafe environment to store secrets.
-Those applications should instead use the Authorization Code Flow with PKCE (_Proof Key for Code Exchange_).
+Native (mobile & desktop) and frontend applications **without a backend** (single-page applications), on the other hand, do not have a way to securely store their client secret.

+Native binaries can be decompiled to reveal their secret, and Javascript applications running in the browser are running in an inherently unsafe environment to store secrets.

+These applications should instead use the **Authorization Code Flow with PKCE** (_Proof Key for Code Exchange_).

 The main difference with the regular Authorization Code Flow is that with PKCE, your app can utilize a dynamically-generated secret to initiate and validate the flow instead of a fixed client secret which should never be made public.